 TIP: For transport at the start or the finish, check out The Bike Bus in Exeter.

 There is an official Sustrans Devon Coast to Coast Cycle Route map and an official Ultimate Devon Coast to Coast Cycle Route guide book, published by Excellent Books.
-The route can also be found on the Sustrans Pocket Maps for North and South Devon, but is easier followed using the official map and guide book.
+EOScycling also do a guide book.
+The route can also be found on the Sustrans Pocket Maps for North and South Devon, but is easier followed using the specific map and guide books.